robinhood/faust/docs/userguide/channels.rst

 Channels
 ========

-A *channel* is a buffer/queue used to send and receive messages, where this buffer can be in-memory, an IPC construct, or transmit serialized messages over the network.
+A **channel** is a buffer/queue used to send and receive messages.
+This buffer could exist in-memory in the local process only, or transmit serialized messages over the network.

 You can create channels manually and read/write from them: